Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 ### Overdraw
  In the Two Triangles example, the purpose of drawing up to but not including the rightmost pixel on a horizontal span has to do with overdraw.
 Two triangles sharing two vertexes will have the pixels of the shared edge redrawn, wasting cycles.
 This is in fact so commonly encountered when drawing meshes, it has the term "rounding rule".

- The rounding rule for this rasterizer is to skip the rightmost and bottom pixels.
+ The rounding rule for this rasterizer is to skip the rightmost and upper-most pixels.
 The Pinwheel Test is a simple way to check for overdraw.
 Eight triangles surrounding a central point join edges to form a square.
 During drawing of this shape, if a pixel is drawn more than once it is given a different color.

  Please see *PinWheel.bas* in the Concepts folder.
 The goal is to see a solid green square without different colors within indicating overdraw.